 The Numbers Speak: LinkedIn as a B2B Performance Driver

-Before diving into strategy, let us start with the facts: why do so many B2B players choose LinkedIn as their primary channel?
+Start with the facts: why do so many B2B teams treat LinkedIn as their primary channel?

 - According to HubSpot, 80% of B2B leads generated on social media come from LinkedIn.